Last updated:

 If you're a serious retail investor and you want institutional-quality portfolio analytics, your options used to be terrible.
 Pay $20–$50 per month for trackers like Sharesight, Snowball, or Kubera — most of which still don't compute Sharpe ratio properly, ignore your actual cash-flow timing, and use a static 2% risk-free rate from a decade ago.
 Or build your own Excel model and accept that XIRR will fail to converge half the time, dividends and splits will silently distort returns, and you'll never get drawdown or downside-deviation right by hand.

 Foliolytic was built to close that gap.
-It's free, browser-based, no signup, no data leaves your computer.
+It's free, browser-based, no signup, no email, no broker login.
 Upload a CSV, get 70+ metrics computed with the same math used by quant funds — XIRR via Newton-Raphson, Sharpe with real daily T-bill yields, beta from regression on actual S&P 500 daily returns, drawdown from full daily price reconstruction.
-The whole point is to make the institutional toolbox available to anyone who wants to use it, without forcing you to send your trade history to a third party.
+The whole point is to make the institutional toolbox available to anyone who wants to use it, without forcing you to hand over an account login to a third party.

 Foliolytic isn't a thin wrapper around someone else's data.
 It runs on a purpose-built financial database with: